flux-eco/flux-eco-ilias-course-orbital/README.md

 # FluxEcoIliasCourseOrbitalApi
 The **FluxEcoIliasCourseOrbitalApi** class provides a simple interface for modifying courses in ILIAS.
-It acts as a proxy between your application and the existing REST API by providing a set of convenient functions for modifying courses.
+It acts as a proxy between your application and the **flux-ilias-rest-api** by providing a set of convenient functions for modifying courses.

 ## Installation
-The FluxEcoIliasCourseOrbitalApi class requires PHP 8.2 or later and the flux-ilias-rest-api-client. and the fluxit/ili-rest-client package.
+The FluxEcoIliasCourseOrbitalApi class requires PHP 8.2 or later and the flux-ilias-rest-api-client.

 To install the required dependencies, you can use the following command: